LLotme/vscode-docker/Docker-in-a-Dev-Container.md

 VS Code extensions run as either a "Workspace" extension (aka in the dev container) or as a "UI" extension (aka outside the dev container).
 By default, the Docker extension will run as a "Workspace" extension.
-Some features (like Intellisense and "Add Docker Files to Workspace") will continue to work with the default environment.
-Other features (like viewing and managing images or containers) will not work by default.
+Some features (like Intellisense and "Add Docker Files to Workspace") will continue to work whereas others (like viewing and managing images or containers) will not.
 You have a few options to configure the Docker extension in your remote environment.

 ## Option A: Two Instances of VS Code